Tommy & Pamela

-"Tommy & Pamela" is a song by Mexican singer-songwriter and rapper Peso Pluma and fellow singer-songwriter Kenia Os.
+"Tommy & Pamela" is a song by Mexican singer and rapper Peso Pluma and fellow singer Kenia Os.
 It was released on 18 July 2024, through Double P Records, as the ninth single from Pluma's fourth studio album Éxodo (2024).
 The song, titularly and thematically, revolves around the relationship of American musician Tommy Lee and Canadian-American actress Pamela Anderson, as well as their infamous sex tape.

 Background and composition

 In May 2024, Peso Pluma announced his fourth studio album Éxodo and revealed its track list, where "Tommy & Pamela" appeared as part of the album's second disc, as its seventh track, and the album's 23rd track overall.
 A titular and thematical reference to the relationship of American musician Tommy Lee and Canadian-American actress Pamela Anderson, "Tommy & Pamela" is a reggaeton song which contains verses that mention the aforementioned couple's infamous sex tape.
 It is mentioned in the lyric sung by Os, "Grabemos la secuela del sextape de Tommy y Pamela" ("Let's record the sequel to Tommy and Pamela's sextape").